 recorded during transect monitoring sessions include; time an individual sunbird species was sighted, the number of individuals sighted, the species sighted and the closest flowering tree species (within a radius of approximately 20 m) to the location of the bird species at the time of sighting.

-Additional information on species diversity was obtained from observing five individuals each of 16 flowering tree species in the two habitat types within the reserve to record sunbird interactions with floral resources such as pollen and nectar.
+Additional information on species diversity was obtained from observing five individuals of each of 16 flowering tree species in the two habitat types within the reserve to record sunbird interactions with floral resources such as pollen and nectar.
 Although this data was primarily generated for a comprehensive sunbird-tree pollination network (Nsor, 2014), it was helpful to complement the effort of identifying the various species found in the study area.

 In a similar manner data from mist-netting to obtain pollen load on various sunbirds for pollen transport network, was used to complement sunbird diversity assessment (Nsor, 2014).
 This was achieved through intensive trappings at various locations across the forest (Fig 4).
 Mist nets were set up and monitored in the morning (18:00 hrs to 22:00 GMT, and evening at 15:30 to 17:30 GMT).
 Pollen extraction was achieved following the method of Kearns and Inuoye (1993).
 Pollen samples that were difficult to identify in the field were labelled and identified in the laboratory as described in Kearns and Inuoye (1993).
 However, about 10% of pollen could not be identified to the level of species.
 Captured sunbirds were identified to species and sex (if matured).